lndecastro/AILiteracySA/tempBook2/Module_5_Prompt_Engineering.md

 > Reverse prompting is not a prompt type itself — it is an **analytical method** for understanding model behavior and improving your own prompt engineering skills.

-To reverse-prompting you can use a technique called **meta-prompt**, which asks the LLM to reverse prompt an output.
-Here is a general-purpose structure you can adapt to your context and use:
+Here is a general-purpose structure you can adapt to your context and use to ask the LLM to reverse prompt an output:

 ```
 Here is an AI-generated output: